pinkluz/lql/README.md

 <h1 align="center">Lily Query Language</h1>

-<p align="center">A Solr like query language for the bleve index (beta)</p>
+<p align="center">A Solr like query language for the bluge index (beta)</p>

 <br/>

-Lily Query Language (LQL) for short is used to build a bleve search result.
+Lily Query Language (LQL) for short is used to build a bluge search result.
 It's somewhat modeled after the Solr query language but is currently much more simple.
 In addition to building a query the language also lets you limit the result set.